dragonfxr/AutonomousCableRouting/README.md

 ## More videos

 # How to contact
-If you have more advice on the project or you want to give a new developer like me some hints, please contact me.
+If you have more advice on the project or you want to me some hints, please contact me.

 Email: